amulyaparab/Death-Note-quiz-CLI-app-1/README.md

 # Death-Note-quiz-CLI-app-1
-This is a CLI fandom quiz app made with NodeJS.
+This is a CLI fandom quiz app made with NodeJS on Replit.
 # How it works:
 * You Enter required input
 * You play the quiz based on Death Note